 At your free consultation, a chiropractor will listen to your problem, examine you thoroughly and tell you what’s wrong and what caused it.
 Following this diagnosis, we will discuss treatment options, including the costs, to find what suits you.
 We will write all this down.

 If you decide to go ahead with treatment we will do it there and then as it only takes a few minutes.
-This might be unlocking stiff joints by hand or our No-Click Chiropractic.
+This might be unlocking stiff joints by hand or our new treatment option without the clicks and pops.
 It’s up to you.

 Does it hurt?